firecmsco/dataki/README.md

 ### Steps to run the backend

-Change directory to the `functions` folder:

-1. Clone the project
+After you clone the repository, you need to set up the backend.

-2. Change directory to the `functions` folder:
+1. Change directory to the `functions` folder:
     ```bash
     cd functions
     ```
-3. Run
+2. Run
    ```bash
    npm install
    ```
-4. Create a service account to run locally.
+3. Create a service account to run locally.

    To run, create a service account for the *App Engine default service account* and download the JSON file.
 Then, set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON file.

-   Example: `export GOOGLE_APPLICATION_CREDENTIALS=/Users/developer/datatalk-hackathon/sample-service-account.json`
+   Example: `export GOOGLE_APPLICATION_CREDENTIALS=/Users/developer/dataki-hackathon/sample-service-account.json`

-5. Go to .firebaserc and change the default project to your project id
+4. Go to .firebaserc and change the default project to your project id
-6. Go to functions/ and copy .env.template to .env and set up the GEMINI API KEY
+5. Go to functions/ and copy .env.template to .env and set up the GEMINI API KEY

 ### Steps to configure the Google Cloud Project